almeath/DOSBox-SVN-64-bit-for-macOS/README.md

 https://www.dropbox.com/s/cvz6tckv9q3nqt9/DOSBox%20SVN%204442%20wrapper.zip?dl=0

+_VERY IMPORTANT: Due to macOS security features, when you download and unzip the app bundle, you need to move it to another location (i.e. into another folder) anywhere on your system, and then back to the original location, before you run it for the firs time.
+This is because macOS places quarantine flags on the app in case it is malware.
+Once you do that, the app will run fine.
+Another option is to use the Terminal command xattr -cr on the app and that will manually strip the quarantine flags._

 **Notes on usage:**

 - The wrapper is entirely self-contained and can be transported between different Macs (it has no external library dependencies).
 It is suited for use cases where you want to have each of your DOS games in an individual macOS application.
 It is not intended for those who prefer to run one instance of DOSBox with a shared configuration and your games located elsewhere on your system.